appearin/policy/privacy-policy.md

 * **Usage information.** When you as a user interact with the Services, we collect and process metadata to provide additional context about the way the Service is being used.
-The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
+The usage data includes IP addresses, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of service usage.
 The source of the usage data is our server software and our analytics tracking system.
   * **Product Analytics data.** Whereby logs activities by you and other users when the users interact with our Websites or apps,